fliptanedo/academic-kickstart/README.md

 # Flip's Notes

 This started as a fork of George Cushen's **Academic** theme for Hugo (May 2018).
 I'm tweaking the style and will try to annotate the large edits here.
-How do I get GitHUb?
+How do I get GitHub to sync with Atom??
+The Atom GitHub tab doesn't work.
+This is weird.
+Why won't the Git thing work.

+This is now changed.

 # Academic Kickstart